 If the latch is accessible only by reaching over the gate, it must be set at least 150mm from the top or be shielded.

-Small heated pools (hot tubs and spa pools)
+Inspections for small heated pools (hot tubs and spa pools)

 Your small heated pool does not need an inspection every three years if it meets the following criteria: